-SUBJECT: PRIVATE LABELS
+SUBJECT: PRIVATE LABELS There are no restrictions on package sizes for private labelled products 3.12.6 other than wine, as noted in Section 3.4.
+3.12.7 Private labelled products are subject to all applicable taxes, duties and markups applicable to liquor products in that category.
+3.12.8 Private labelled products: a) may only be sold by the licensed premises or licensee whose name appears on the label; and (Amended Feb 2025) b) cannot be sold by a Class D licensee to other Class D licensees.
+(Amended Oct 2023) AGLC will not be responsible for the unauthorized purchase of product 3.12.9 (at any price) if it is left unallocated.
+Liquor agencies supplying licensed premises or licensees with private 3.12.10 labelled liquor products are subject to the following: a) (Deleted Jul 2021)

-- a) may only be sold by the premises whose name appears on the label; and - b) cannot be sold by a Class D licensee to other Class D licensees.
-(Amended Oct 2023) - 3.12.9 AGLC will not be responsible for the unauthorized purchase of product (at any price) if it is left unallocated. - 3.12.10 Liquor agencies supplying licensees with private labelled liquor products are subject to the following: - a) (Deleted Jul 2021) - b) any licensee wanting a private labelled product who will meet the minimum order quantity, as set by the liquor agency, will receive equal consideration from the liquor agency; and - c) private labels cannot be used by liquor agencies as an inducement to licensees whereby they receive a premium product at a discounted price.
+- b) any licensed premises or licensee wanting a private labelled product who will meet the minimum order quantity, as set by the liquor agency, will receive equal consideration from the liquor agency; and - c) private labels cannot be used by liquor agencies as an inducement to licensed premises or licensees whereby they receive a premium product at a discounted price.